 The Board has resolved to pay a final fully franked dividend of 4.0 cents per share and paid a fully franked interim dividend of 1.0 cents per share in April.
-The full year dividends of 5.0 cents per share is an increase of 25% on the prior year and demonstrates the Board's commitment to growing shareholder returns.
-On behalf of the Board I would like to take this opportunity to thank shareholders for their continued support.
+Our fully franked full year dividend yield of 7.5% continues our track record of delivering strong returns to shareholders.